Catrionamcd/Colour-Sort-Puzzle/README.md

 * Stack Overflow.
 * YouTube Tutorial Countdown Timer.
 * My mentor Maria Hynes who gave me great encouragement and advice throughout the project.
-* My family, who all helped with the testing and playing the game on their own devices and also helped with the logic of some parts of the game.
+* My family, who all helped with the testing and played the game on their own devices and also helped with the logic of some parts of the game.

 ### Content